-Creatine phosphokinase (CPK), also known by the name creatine kinase (CK) is the enzyme that catalyzes the reaction of creatine and adenosine triphosphate (ATP) to phosphocreatine and adenosine diphosphate (ADP).
-The phosphocreatine created from this reaction is used to supply tissues and cells that require substantial amounts of ATP like the brain, skeletal muscles, and the heart with their required ATP.
+Creatine phosphokinase (CPK), also known by the name creatine kinase (CK), is the enzyme that catalyzes the reaction of creatine and adenosine triphosphate (ATP) to phosphocreatine and adenosine diphosphate (ADP).
+The phosphocreatine created from this reaction is used to supply tissues and cells that require substantial amounts of ATP, like the brain, skeletal muscles, and the heart, with their required ATP.
 The normal CPK level is considered to be 20 to 200 IU/L. Many conditions can cause derangement in CPK levels, including rhabdomyolysis, heart disease, kidney disease, or even certain medications.

-There exist four major isoenzymes of CPK with two in the cytosol and two in the mitochondria.
+There exist four major isoenzymes of CPK, with two in the cytosol and two in the mitochondria.
 The cytosol variants are the muscle type (M chain) and the brain type (B chain).
 The cytosol variants can produce the heterodimer CK-MB or homodimers CK-MM and CK-BB.
-CK-MB is mostly present in cardiac muscle, CK-MM in skeletal muscle and CK-BB in smooth muscle and most non-muscle tissues such as the brain.
+CK-MB is mostly present in cardiac muscle, CK-MM in skeletal muscle, and CK-BB in smooth muscle and most non-muscle tissues such as the brain.
 The mitochondrial variants are an octamer of Mi-CK in the brain and a dimer of Mi-CK in muscle.
-CK-MB further subdivides into two types, CK-MB1 and CK-MB2 when it is in the bloodstream.
+CK-MB further subdivides into two types, CK-MB1 and CK-MB2, when it is in the bloodstream.

 Normally, creatine phosphokinase occurs in heart tissue, skeletal muscles, the brain, etc. However, upon muscular injury, there is leakage of CPK into the bloodstream.
 Thus, CPK is indicative of muscular damage.
 CK-MB is a more specific indicator of myocardial muscle damage, while CK-MM is more indicative of skeletal muscle damage.

 Creatine kinase activity is one of the oldest markers of acute myocardial infarction (AMI).
-Creatine kinase activity begins to rise within 12 hours of AMI symptoms, peaks at 24 to 36 hours and normalizes after 48 to 72 hours.
+Creatine kinase activity begins to rise within 12 hours of AMI symptoms, peaks at 24 to 36 hours, and normalizes after 48 to 72 hours.
 The issue with measuring creatine kinase activity for AMI is that it is not specific to the heart.
 CK activity can increase in several conditions such as rhabdomyolysis, chronic muscle diseases, burns, and even after strenuous exercise.
 Thus, the CK-MB isoenzyme started being used to aid in the diagnosis of AMI.
-Although the CK-MB measurement is an improvement over just CK, it can still become increased in other conditions such as acute muscle injury, congestive cardiac failure, and arrhythmias.
+Although the CK-MB measurement is an improvement over just CK, it can still increase in other conditions such as acute muscle injury, congestive cardiac failure, and arrhythmias.

-Suggestions also exist that the guidelines for high CPK levels being above 200 IU/L may not apply to all populations.
-In black men specifically, the CPK levels may be as high as 1200 IU/L even in a healthy person.
+Suggestions also exist that the guidelines for high CPK levels above 200 IU/L may not apply to all populations.
+In black men specifically, the CPK levels may be as high as 1200 IU/L, even in a healthy person.
 Therefore, some studies have tried to set some new thresholds for upper limits of CPK as follows: White women: 325 IU/L, White men: 504 IU/L, Black women: 621 IU/L, Black men: 1200 IU/L.

 Enhancing Healthcare Team Outcomes

-In a patient that already presents with rhabdomyolysis after an increased Creatine phosphokinase level, an interprofessional team consisting of a nephrologist, surgeon, and nurse may have involvement in managing the condition.
+In a patient who already presents with rhabdomyolysis after an increased creatine phosphokinase level, an interprofessional team consisting of a nephrologist, surgeon, and nurse may manage the condition.
 The nephrologist would be working to increase the kidney function in such patients as acute kidney injury is the most common complication of rhabdomyolysis.
-The surgeon may need to surgically repair any damaged muscle or tissue that lead to the condition.
+The surgeon may need to surgically repair any damaged muscle or tissue that leads to the condition.
 The nurse should teach the patient about managing their condition and how to avoid having an attack of rhabdomyolysis again.
-The healthcare team can also consult with the pharmacist to verify that any of the patient's mediations are not potential sources for elevated CPK.
-Any hospital staff members working in the emergency department should be aware that in patients with suspected rhabdomyolysis, intravenous fluid therapy should be started promptly to curb acute kidney injury.
+The healthcare team can also consult with the pharmacist to verify that any of the patient's medications are not potential sources for elevated CPK.
+Any hospital staff members working in the emergency department should be aware that intravenous fluid therapy should be started promptly to curb acute kidney injury in patients with suspected rhabdomyolysis.